Q. There is no need to renew if we wait for the new Law, is there?

 A. If you file a new trademark application at present, you are entitled to the priority, having the validity of the mark by re-registering in accordance with the new Law.

 A. We require the Power of Attorney (POA) and Declaration of Ownership of Trademark (DOT) notarized and endorsed by the Myanmar Embassy in your country.

 A. If not, you can obtain the endorsement from the Myanmar Embassy of your nearest country.

-A. The complete time frame for registration is three weeks after filing the application.
+A. The complete time frame for registration is two weeks after filing the application.

 A. According to the Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents, an Apostille is an international certification comparable to notarization.
 A document issued in one of the signatory countries can be certified for legal purpose in all the other signatory states.

 In Myanmar, the process of chain authentication is recognized.
 A document needs to be certified by the official in the Ministry of Foreign Affairs in the country where it originates and endorsed by the consular officer of the foreign country.

 A. No. It is not compulsory.
 It is an established Myanmar practice to renew the registered trademark every 3 years.